-Ramadan is undoubtedly the month of blessing from Allah and every conscious Muslim seeks to utilise the period judiciously in order to gain more rewards from the Creator of the universe.
+- Ramadan is a month of blessings from Allah, and every conscious Muslim is expected to judiciously utilize the period to earn more rewards from his or her Creator

 In the name of Allah, the most beneficent, the most merciful, whoever Allah guides, no one can lead him astray and whoever Allah sends astray, no one can guide him.

 Verily the best of speech is the Book of Allah (Qur’an), and the best guidance is the guidance of Prophet Muhammad (May Allah give him peace and bless him), and the most evil matters are those that are newly invented, for every newly invented matter is an innovation and every innovation is misguidance, and every misguidance is in the Hellfire.
 May Allah save us from the torment of Hellfire, (Aameen).

 Basically, Muslims fast in the month of Ramadan because Allah has commanded them to do so.
 Allah says in Qur'an 2 verse 183 (interpretation of the meaning): “O you who believe!
 Observing As-Sawm (the fasting) is prescribed for you as it was prescribed for those before you, that you may become Al-Muttaqoon (pious)."

 The believers hasten to obey the commandments of Allah and His messenger (peace and blessings of Allah be upon him).